lwz7512/game-weaver-ast/challenges/c1/c1_subtitle.md

 Hi Dear Game Weavers:

-Welcome to Coding Challenge part-1: Javascript Function.
+Welcome to Coding Challenge `Whac-A-Mole` part-1: Javascript Function.

 In this challenge, you will learn what is `Javascript Function` by reading 3 tutorials below,